mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 In this exercise, you deployed both Helm and Kubeapps in the `demo-cluster`.
 You also utilized the Kubeapps dashboard to deploy a Wordpress application that utilizes persistent storage.

+In the [next lab](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/VeleroBackup), we will install Velero, an open source back-up and migration tool for Kubernetes clusters, as well as simulating a DR scenario with our Wordpress application in order to use Velero to restore our Wordpress blog.